ChainSafe/gossamer/.github/CONTRIBUTING.md

     Please keep prefixing mocks with `Mock` to match the rest of the code.
     This will generate a Go file `./mocks/my_interface.go` with the `MockMyInterface` Mockery mock.

-    If you want to have your mock in the same package you are working on, replace `--keeptree` with `-inpackage`.
-This will generate a Go file `./mock_my_interface.go`.
+    If you want to have your mock in the same package you are working on, replace `--keeptree` with `-inpackage --filename mock_my_interface_test.go`.
+This will generate a Go file `./mock_my_interface_test.go`.
 You might also want to prefix the mock with `mock` instead of `Mock` so it's unexported.

     Generate the mock code with `go generate -run "mockery" ./...` from your working directory.
 This will also update existing mocks.
 You can update all mocks by running `make mock`, which is itself just the last command.